-Perpetual LOYAL skipper Anthony Bell had predicted his heavy but powerful vessel would struggle in the light winds against leaner boats in Australia’s bluewater classic but his supermaxi shot out of Sydney harbour Monday into an early lead followed by Scallywag.
+Perpetual LOYAL skipper Anthony Bell had predicted his heavy but powerful vessel would struggle in the light winds against leaner boats in

 "If I had to write a forecast for us, it would be this one," he said Monday.
 "Light air just forward of the beam really suits us.

 "Our routing puts us at the Iron Pot (mouth of

 However the fourth supermaxi in the race — the untested CQS of Finn Ludde Ingvall, who took line honours in 2000 and 2004 — struggled to get the radical design going and was back in eighth place.

 The hardest part of this year’s race could prove to be the finale along the

 Line honours for the fastest vessel and the overall handicap winner could both be decided on a becalmed Derwent.
 Last year’s overall handicap winner,

 The clement forecast stood in stark contrast to 2015 when savage southerlies forced dozens of boats to pull out, including Wild Oats.

 Storms are a regular hazard in one of the world’s most challenging races, with six men dying, five boats sinking and 55 sailors rescued on a fatal night in 1998 when a deep depression exploded over the